ibm-messaging/mq-jms-spring/README.md

 code.
 See [the KnowledgeCenter](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_latest/com.ibm.mq.javadoc.doc/WMQJMSClasses/com/ibm/mq/jms/MQConnectionFactory.ConnectionFactoryProperty.html) for a list of all the currently-recognised properties that may be set on a CF - though note that many are now deprecated.

 If the value looks like a number, it is treated as such.
+You can use hex constants beginning "0X" or decimals for a number.
 Similarly if the value is TRUE/FALSE then that is processed as a boolean.
 So you cannot try to set a string property that appears to be an integer.
 Symbols representing the value of integer attributes cannot be used - the real